 Holy and loving God, you know that all of us including those who are your faithful and your anointed may have hard hearts and fall prey to power, lust and pride.
 You know that bad things happen to good people and sometimes it is the good people who do the bad things.
 Guide us whenever this occurs – help us stand firm in our convictions, ask for deliverance and strategically retreat if necessary so that we may see this pass and praise you in all ways through Jesus Christ your Son our Lord.
 Amen.

 Psalm 119: 65 – 88

-In this section the psalmist says that in the past he was arrogant, then punished and humbled.
+In this section the psalmist says that in the past he had gone astray, then was punished and humbled.
 These events led to study of the law and following God.
 Now, others are being arrogant, flout the law and attack him.
 The psalmist asks for deliverance and promises to keep the faith and be steadfast.